poonai/aran/README.md

 - Thank you sci-hub for letting me to download the paper.
 Language and money should not be barrier for gaining the knowledge (My opinion)
 - Thank you badger for inspiration.
 - Thank you [
 Efficient Key-Value Stores with Ranged Log-Structured Merge Trees's](https://ieeexplore.ieee.org/document/8457859) author for writing beautiful piece of LSM.
-Sorry for using sci-hub :(
-- Thank you open source
 # About Me

-I goes with the name [schoolboy](https://twitter.com/hi_balaji) and I do `Go` and little bit `Rust`.
-If you're looking for someone to collobrate with any open source project or to fill any junior dev position.
+I go with the name [schoolboy](https://twitter.com/hi_balaji) and I do `Go` and little bit `Rust`.
+If you're looking for someone to collaborate with an open source project or to fill any junior dev position.
 You can DM me at [@hi_balaji](https://twitter.com/hi_balaji)

 # அரண்